Itchy Skin of Dogs: Causes and Effective Home Remedies

 Oatmeal Bath

 An oatmeal bath is one of the gentlest and most effective ways to soothe irritated skin.
-When oatmeal is ground into a fine powder and added to warm water, it creates a soothing layer that calms inflammation and locks in moisture.
+When oatmeal is ground into a fine powder and added to warm water, it creates a soothing layer that helps calm inflammation and lock in moisture.

 Coconut Oil